 - Next up, GARLIC BREAD.
 I’ve made a pizza casserole with pasta before, but it’s so.much.better with garlic bread.
 All those garlicky carbs are meant to be layered up with marinara, pizza toppings, and melty cheese.

 - Finally, the layering.
 The first time I made this, I didn’t get the layering right, and while it was good, it wasn’t great.
-The next time, I started with marinara sauce and half the sausage and veggies.
-Then I layered on half the cheese, then the garlic bread, then more cheese and more toppings.
-This order of ingredients accomplished everything I wanted it to:
+The next time, I started with sauce and toppings, then added cheese and garlic bread, then more cheese and more toppings.

 How To Make Pepperoni Pizza Casserole